On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Parametrization of distributions as a function of energy and mass

 where

-Values obtained for the parameters $a_i$, $b_i$ and $c_i$ are shown in table~\ref{tab:params}.
-Note that a value of zero in table~\ref{tab:params} means the inclusion of that parameters leads to worse fit of the simulated distribution.
+Values obtained for the parameters $a_i$, $b_i$ and $c_i$ and their corresponding statistical uncertainties are found in appendix~\ref{app:param}.
+Note that a value of zero in table~\ref{tab:params} means the inclusion of that parameters leads to a worse fit of the simulated distribution.

 The error caused by the use of equations~\ref{eq:p1} and~\ref{eq:p2} to calculate the parameters as a function of mass and energy was determined by evaluating the differences between the first and second moments of the parametrized distributions and the simulated distributions for each mass and energy.
 Results are shown as histograms in figure~\ref{fig:compare}.
 The upper plots show the deviations on the first moment of the \xmax distributions for each hadronic interaction model indicated in the top left corner of each box.
 The lower plots show the differences for the second moment of the \xmax distributions.
-The largest difference between the proposed parametrization and the simulations is 2 g/cm$^2$ for the first moment and 3 g/cm$^2$ for the second moment.
+The largest difference between the proposed parametrization and the simulations is $2\,$g/cm$^2$ for the first moment and $3\,$g/cm$^2$ for the second moment.

+References \cite{xmax1} (Peixoto et al.) and \cite{xmax2} (de Domenico et al.) also proposed parametrizations of the \xmax distributions.
+The comparison of these parametrizations with the ones presented here is meaningful only when the same hadronic interaction models was used.
+Figure~\ref{fig:compare-to-others} compares first and second moments of the previously proposed parametrizations with the ones presented in this paper for simulations performed with \qgsjet and \epos hadronic interaction models.
+Previous parametrizations differs on the \meanXmax by as much as $20\,$g/cm$^2$ and on \sigmaXmax by as much as $12\,$g/cm$^2$.